Negotiation in the Purchasing Process

 Most negotiated business will involve items or services that are not necessarily definable by an RFQ.
 The purchasing department and the vendor will negotiate more than a price.
 The negotiation will usually cover what is to be manufactured or what is the extent of the service to be provided, the warranty, the transportation services, technical assistance, packaging alternative, payment plans, etc.

-Purchasing items or services of significant cost will require extended negotiations to arrive at a final contract.
+Purchasing items or services of a significant cost will require extended negotiations to arrive at a final contract.

 Purchasing professionals are required to participate in these types of negotiation to ensure their companies obtain the best price with the most favorable terms, and staff may need to be trained in negotiation methods as it becomes more commonplace in a difficult economic climate.